And As the Tree Stands…

 There have been and still are times in my life when I have had no doubt of God’s goodness and His control, but when, at the same time, my “feelings” wrestle with the truth on which I stand.

-It is that paradox of Him being so very good and yet there being evil, injustice, and pain in this world – sometimes of our own making, sometimes stemming from the actions of others, sometimes the result of a world broken by the Fall.
+It is that paradox of Him being so very good and yet there being evil, injustice, and pain in this world – sometimes of our own making, sometimes stemming from the actions of others, sometimes simply the result of a world and bodies broken by the Fall, when, in actual time and space, man and woman first rebelled against the Creator who made them and established them on earth.

 Indeed, I must never trust my “feelings” over what God’s Word says is true!

-And so I ask, believing yet confessing my unbelief, and I finish with “…but, Lord, if you have better in mind for me and mine, help me to be faithful in the waiting and in the answer.”
+And so I ask, believing yet confessing my unbelief, and I finish with “…but, Lord, if you have better in mind for me and mine and, if in that better, you are most glorified, help me to be faithful in the waiting as well as in the answer.”

 Sometimes the situation changes, but I know that, ultimately, the best answer is when He changes my heart before He changes my circumstances.